# #

-Through the Valley of the Shadow of Life explores a man’s quest to free himself from the negative effects, in his adult life, of sexual abuse experienced in the family environment of his childhood; to gain final closure on this negativity; and to make amends for wrongdoing he committed as an adult before he had come to terms with the wrongdoing he experienced as a child.
+I have recently completed the manuscript of a novel – Through the Valley of the Shadow of Life – exploring a man’s decades-long quest to free himself from the negative effects of sexual abuse experienced in the family environment of his childhood; his search for meaning and contentment in his life, including in his intimate relationships; and his efforts to make amends for past misconduct.

-Described by an early beta reader as a phenomenology in narrative form of the experience of an adult survivor of childhood abuse, Through the Valley of the Shadow of Life takes the reader on an inner and outer quest for enlightenment and forgiveness in a struggle against darkness and taboo.
+Described by a beta reader as a coming of age novel in old age, Through the Valley of the Shadow of Life takes the reader on a journey of enlightenment in a struggle against darkness and taboo.

 # # #

 THROUGH THE VALLEY OF THE SHADOW OF LIFE

 The man writes in his journal, feels the woman’s waiting.
 She sits across the table with her magazine.
 The man is still young – in his thirties.
 He’s in love with the woman – he knows this now; knows it more than ever.
 But knowing doesn’t help.

 He feels the woman waiting for him to say something – he’s felt it all day.